-The Obama Whitehouse has recognized Sunny for her work, including her report on the State of Health of Alabama, in the President's Daily Brief.
-She is the recipient of numerous awards and recognition, most notably; the 2020 Community Service Award from the APHA Black Caucus of Health Workers.
-The Power Belle Hat Award from Harry Belafonte/SCLF, the distinguished leadership and service awarded by the Magic City (AL) Chapter of the Links, International Trends and Services Facet, 2016 Global Impact from Alpha Kappa Alpha Sorority, Inc., Joint Founder's Day, and the Entrepreneur of the Year, 2015 Black Achievers Award, Regions Financial Corp.
-She is a fellow of Morehouse School of Medicine/Satcher Health Leadership Institute and semi-finalist in the Robert Wood Johnson, Culture of Health Leaders.
+Ms. Slaughter has received numerous awards and recognition; she received the 2020 Community Service Award from the APHA Black Caucus of Health Workers.
+The Power Belle Hat Award from Harry Belafonte/Southern Christian Leadership Foundation, Inc., the distinguished leadership and service awarded by the Magic City (AL) Chapter of the Links, International Trends and Services Facet, 2016 Global Impact from Alpha Kappa Alpha Sorority, Inc., Joint Founder's Day, and the Entrepreneur of the Year, 2015 Black Achievers Award, Regions Financial Corp.
+She is a fellow of Morehouse School of Medicine, Satcher Health Leadership Institute, and semi-finalist in the Robert Wood Johnson, Culture of Health Leaders.